2021-environmental-bioinformatics/HW_assignment_2/README.md

 In class we will create a conda environment called `megahit`, install [megahit](https://github.com/voutcn/megahit) and check the help menu.

 In order to check the quality of the files, you are going to need [Quast](http://quast.sourceforge.net/).
-Create the environment, install and check the help menu.
+In class we will create the environment, install and check the help menu.

 ## Locate and download the sequences
-You will be working with datasets from **Shotgun Sequencing of Tara Oceans DNA samples corresponding to size fractions for prokaryotes**
+For your assignement, you will be working with datasets from **Shotgun Sequencing of Tara Oceans DNA samples corresponding to size fractions for prokaryotes**

 Go to the [NCBI](https://www.ncbi.nlm.nih.gov) Biopoject PRJEB1787.